 Gorilla Trekking In Rwanda

-The unique opportunity to see gorillas in their natural habitat is unforgettable, some even say life changing.
+Gorilla Trekking In Rwanda is The unique opportunity to see gorillas in their natural habitat is unforgettable, some even say life changing.
 Encounters with gorillas as they go about their daily lives are carefully managed, with expert trackers and guides leading small groups of tourists up bamboo-covered slopes to spend a precious and awe-inspiring hour just a few feet away from the gentle creatures.

 The largest living primate, gorillas are spread across much of the equatorial African rainforest.
 Broadly speaking, the species is split into lowland gorillas and mountain gorillas.